Wolf Creek (film): Home media

 In the United States and Canada, the film was released on DVD by Genius Products in April 2006, available in two versions: the standard 99-minute theatrical cut, and the 104-minute "unrated" cut, featuring additional scenes excised in post-production.
 An HD DVD was also released in North American markets on 19 December 2006.
 The film was released on Blu-ray in Australia by Roadshow Entertainment on 19 February 2014.

 On 5 July 2023, Via Vision released a special edition two-disc Blu-ray in Australia featuring both the standard theatrical and unrated cuts of the film.
 It was released on Blu-ray and digitally in the United States by Lionsgate on 20 August 2024 with limited edition steelbook packaging, available exclusively at Walmart.

+The German distributor Turbine Media issued the film in 4K UHD Blu-ray format on 12 December 2024, available in mediabook packaging with multiple cover art variants.

 Reception

 Box office

-In Australia, the film opened on 151 cinemas on 3 November 2005, excluding the Northern Territory, out of respect for the pending trial for the murder of Peter Falconio, an event which had served as a partial inspiration for the screenplay.
-The trial for Falconio's accused killer, Bradley Murdoch, was still under way at the time, and for this reason the Northern Territory court placed an injunction on the film's release there in the belief that it could influence the outcome of the proceedings; Murdoch was eventually found guilty of murder on 13 December 2005.
-The film earned AU$1.2 million during its opening weekend, entering the Australian box office at number one.
+Wolf Creek earned AU$1.2 million during its opening weekend in Australia, entering the Australian box office at number one.
 It would go on to gross a total of A$4,560,118 domestically.

 In the United Kingdom, it was given a modest release on 16 September 2005 on 292 screens, and grossed £1,722,870.
 The film opened on 25 December 2005 in the United States on 1,749 screens, ranking number 9 at the U.S. box office during its opening weekend.
 It grossed a total $16,188,180 at the U.S. box office over the following three months.
 Box Office Mojo cites a worldwide gross of US$30,762,648 (A$47,651,407) as of 9 March 2006).